LedgerHQ/app-bitcoin/README.md

-# ledger-app-bitcoin
+# Ledger Legacy Bitcoin Application

+## Legacy bitcoin application
-Bitcoin wallet application for Ledger Nano S and Nano X, up to version 1.6.5.
+Bitcoin wallet application for Ledger Nano S, Ledger Nano S+ and Nano X, up to version 1.6.5.

 > **Warning**
 > This is currently only used in order to support and maintain altcoins cloned from Bitcoin.
-> The last stable version of the app as it was used for Bitcoin is kept in the branch [legacy-1.6.6](https://github.com/LedgerHQ/app-bitcoin/tree/legacy-1.6.6) for future reference.
+> The last stable version of the app as it was used for Bitcoin is kept in the branch [legacy-1.6.6](https://github.com/LedgerHQ/app-bitcoin/tree/legacy-1.6.6) for future reference and does not support Stax or Flex device.
 >
 > Versions starting from 2.0.0 are at https://github.com/LedgerHQ/app-bitcoin-new.

 Ledger Blue is not maintained anymore, but the app can still be compiled for this target using the branch `blue-final-release`.

-This follows the beta specification at https://ledgerhq.github.io/btchip-doc/bitcoin-technical-beta.html - with the regular set of APDUs for standard wallet operations enabled.
+The original beta specification can be found at https://ledgerhq.github.io/btchip-doc/bitcoin-technical-beta.html - with the regular set of APDUs for standard wallet operations enabled.

-To compile and load it on a device, have a look here: https://developers.ledger.com/docs/nano-app/load/

-Can be tested quickly tested with the Python API at https://github.com/LedgerHQ/btchip-python and Electrum (force noPin = True in getClient in plugins/ledger/ledger.py)
+## How to use

+This application adheres with Ledger latest application guidelines.

+You can refer to [app-boilerplate Quick start guide](https://github.com/LedgerHQ/app-boilerplate/blob/master/README.md#quick-start-guide) for comprehensive up-to-date instructions.

+## Are you developing a Nano S, S Plus, X application?
+- See the developers’ documentation on the [Developer Portal](https://developers.ledger.com/)
+- [Go on Discord](https://developers.ledger.com/discord-pro/) to chat with developer support and the developer community.

-## Usage
+## Client Library
 Include the necessary headers (copied from the js/ directory) in your web page

 ```html